panoptes/panoptes-network/README.md

 This should open a browser and ask you to authenticate with your gmail account.

 For instructions on working with the Data Explorer, see the [Development section](data-explorer#data-explorer/README.md) of the README.

+> Note: You need to to have the Java OpenJDK to run the emulators.
+Details at [https://openjdk.java.net/install](https://openjdk.java.net/install).